 A pension buyout offer is not readily available for most employees and thus it is a scenario that many have never even contemplated.
 Below are fictitious numbers, but they are presented in relative proportion to how the pension buyout offer from GE was presented to me in my offer letter.

 Option A: Take a one-time lump sum in the amount of $150,000.
-Payable in December 2019 and by accepting this payment, you relieve the company of all future pension payment obligations.
+By accepting this payment, you relieve the company of all future pension payment obligations.

 Option B: Take a reduced monthly benefit of $725, which begins immediately upon your acceptance of this offer.
 Same as above, accepting this offer permanently reduces your lifetime annuity benefit to this agreed amount.

 Option C: Take your monthly original monthly benefit of $2,275, which will begin the first month following your 60th birthday.
-This is the default option if no action is taken before the late November deadline.
+This is the default option if no action is taken before the stated deadline.

 OK, how should you go about evaluating this offer?
 Let's start with the lump sum (Option A) against the originally promised lifetime annuity (Option C).